Updated: June 15, 2022

 1.3 Getting the latest FreeBSD release:

 Visit the official FreeBSD releases page.
 The disk images are listed in order of release date, so the most recent release can be found at the top of the page as highlighted.

 After clicking the link, you will be redirected to a file directory containing multiple formats and versions of the FreeBSD installer.

 Identifying the Correct Disk Image

-For Virtual Machines, the format you are looking for is the file ending in -disk.iso as highlighted above.
+For Virtual Machines, the format you are looking for is the file ending in -disk.iso as shown above.
 Click this file and it will start downloading the installer.

 Once the FreeBSD installer has been downloaded in the last step, run VirtualBox to start hard disk configuration.
 Select the “New” button on the top left of the window to open the configuration window.

 Name your operating system as “FreeBSD”, then select FreeBSD from the dropdown menu as well as the version (32 or 64 bit).